-Please click here to watch a video of the service.
+(This sermon has been transcribed from live video.
+Please click here to watch a video of the service.)

 In 2005, I had one of those moments in my life when everything seemed to be going in the right direction.
 Everything seemed to be going well.
 I had worked incredibly hard to finish my dissertation while teaching full time.
 The dissertation passed with flying colors, and it was published without revision.
 Then suddenly I kind of fell in with these people that were really smart and I was invited to the University of Edinburgh to give a paper.

 And I applied for a grant because we didn’t have that kind of cash at the University of the South and I got a grant.
 Then I talked my parents into coming along and I got extra subsidies to get to live a little large.
 So the whole family went to Edinburgh and we stayed at this incredible hotel.
 I went through Edinburgh and I gave my paper.
 You could see the laurels just streaming off my head.
 I was just on top of the world.
 I was so on top of the world.
 It was like the moment in your life where everything pulls together.

 And on the last day there after everything shut down, and we had one more day, I decided to go for a run to up this hill which is actually a dormant volcano right next to old Edinburgh called Arthur’s Seat.
 I began, I ran down a long road there that you go by John Knox’s statue.
 Then you go by the Scottish Parliament and by Holyrood which is where the queen stays.
 You enter this path, and you start to ascend this incredible dormant volcano.
 It is full of grass and it’s got that tall prairie grass that’s everywhere.
 I realized about 15 minutes into my run that it was really steep.